miku/aiexp-25-6/README.md

 in painting.
 It also may be that we already have all the metadata we need, it is just not that we have a search query that says, please return all pictures of Franciscus, etc.

+What would be a good result?
+How would we evaluate that?
+Would we need human labelled images?
+Are there human labelled images to train.
+Like in art history books, where the first part of an essay on an image is an actual description of an image?
+Las Meninas, Foucault.

+> Die Meninas sind das sichtbare Bild des unsichtbaren Denkens von Velasquez. -- [

+## I2MD (image to metadata)

+Task: Take an image of the first pages of a book, structure the data, create structured metadata for human review.

+* [ ] create evaluation set (image, metadata) pairs, maybe 1000 books, across the year (new books will have metadata supplied)
+* [ ] evaluate off the shelf model
+* [ ] try to tweak the prompt
+* [ ] use a lora vision to text tuned model
+* [ ] run evaluations again

 ## ArticleSegmentation (AS)